d-protsenko/smartactors-core/CoreFeatures/EndpointComponentsNetty/README.md

 * `"force-native"` - use native transport if possible, fail otherwise
 * `"blocking"` - use OIO transport

-**TODO**: Remove this TODO when all transport types will be implemented

 ## Event loops configuration section

 This feature adds a configuration section named `"nettyEventLoops"` that may be used to configure event loops used by Netty endpoints to poll channels.